 Winter in Iceland is marked by negative temperatures and a very cold climate, especially in the northern part.
 Temperatures of around -25°C to -30°C are common in the northern part of the island.
 Inland, and in the Highlands, temperatures are milder but still below zero, regularly reaching -10°C. Meanwhile, the plains of southern Iceland have the mildest winter climate, with averages of 0°C. During the winter months, night-time dominates, with very little sunshine apparent from November to February.

 Although people associate Iceland with snow and cold temperatures, the island's summers have relatively pleasant weather.
 The southern part of the island has average maximum summer temperatures close to 12° to 13°C, especially in the warmest month of July.
-When the wind gets calmer and the sun is at its peak, a good summer's day can see the mercury rise to 20°C to 25°C. During the summer months it almost never gets dark in Iceland.
-This phenomenon is most pronounced in June and July, when the island has a very special kind of light that blurs any distinctions between day and night.
-This prolonged period of light is due to Iceland's latitude.
+When the wind gets calmer and the sun is at its peak, a good summer's day can see the mercury rise to 20°C to 25°C. If you’re after round-the-clock fun, summer is by far the best time to visit Iceland, as it almost never gets dark.
+This phenomenon is most pronounced in June and July, when the island has a very special kind of light that blurs any distinctions between day and night - all thanks to its latitude.